 - During off-season airfares and hotel rates are considerably lower.

-If you are still unsure about your trip dates, have a look at the month-by-month events calendar.
+If you are still unsure about your trip dates and want to know when is the best time to visit Seville, have a look at the month-by-month events calendar.
 It details annual special events, holidays and insider top picks – those you won’t find on regular tourist guides or at your hotel’s lobby.